-> DEET All Day, Every Day: Whenever you’re outside, use insect repellants that contain DEET, picaridin or oil of lemon eucalyptus.
+DEET All Day, Every Day: Whenever you’re outside, use insect repellents that contain DEET or other EPA approved repellents and follow instructions.

-DRAIN: Remove all areas of standing water in and around your home.
+DRAIN: Remove all standing water in and around your home.

 DUSK & DAWN: Limit outdoor activities during dusk and dawn hours when mosquitoes are most active.